 Some people might be grateful for these short moments, but most of us are happy to have something that will serve us in the coming year.
 So stop focusing so much on exciting and shocking the other person with something fancy and expensive.

 A 2008 study published by the Journal of Experimental Social Psychology pointed out that, on the contrary, receivers actually appreciate cheaper and more practical presents.

-There are special people in our hearts we want to give special presents to.
-But thinking that you have to give everyone something special might actually backfire.
+There are special people in our hearts we want to give special presents to, but you can’t give everyone in your life a present.
+However, you can always say “Merry Christmas” with ecards from Hallmark to anyone.
+For those you are getting presents for, keep in mind that thinking that you have to give everyone something special might actually backfire.
 What happens is you end up giving worse presents to people.

 If you find one great book, just give this book to everyone.
 People don’t care, and this way you give one good gift to everyone instead of a mediocre one.

 There are, however, gifts like Christmas Hampers Australia, where you can buy en masse but also choose the contents to match the tastes and personality of those you wish to impress during gift-giving season.

 3. Giver-focused Presents are Better

 There are two strategies for buying a perfect gift, the recipient-focused and giver-focused.
 Recipient-focused presents that best represents the person you’re giving the gift.
 The other one better reflects you, supposedly sharing a piece of yourself to another person.

 Culturally, we are led to believe that it’s narcissistic of us to give such self-centered gifts, and most of us would advise in favor of the recipient-focused presents.
 However, research has shown that gifts that reflect givers better promote closeness.

 The point of gift-giving is sharing.
 Contrary to popular opinion, regifting is shown to be alright by most people who gave us the gift in the first place.
 It is us who feel we’re betraying that someone.